What is Title IX?

 In compliance with Title IX, Minnesota State Community and Technical College and the Minnesota State system of colleges and universities prohibit discrimination in all educational programs and activities on the basis of sex.

 Programs under Title IX at M State include academic programs, admissions, recruitment, financial aid, student engagement/life, athletics, fine arts and employment (this list is not exhaustive).
 Title IX is frequently thought of as a law that applies only to athletic programs, but it is much broader.
 Title IX applies to all educational programs and activities at M State.

 Pregnancy, childbirth and breastfeeding

 M State does not discriminate against any student on the basis of pregnancy or related conditions.
-The college will provide reasonable and appropriate adjustments and flexibly, upon request, to students based on their documented pregnancy-related circumstances.
+The college will provide reasonable and appropriate adjustments and flexibility, upon request, to students based on their documented pregnancy-related circumstances.
 Such circumstances may include pregnancy, complications arising from pregnancy, childbirth, breastfeeding, false pregnancy, miscarriage, termination of pregnancy or recovery.

 The college recognizes the breastfeeding needs of new parents by providing comfortable, private lactation rooms for students on all four M State campuses:

-- Detroit Lakes – Across from E102
+- Detroit Lakes – across from E102

 - Fergus Falls – W640